 - "97959 - Cafe Expansion” is configured for all files as no file extension is mentioned.

 After cache warming configuration is saved, the Smart Cache device is going to download files, which are equal and greater than 50MB size criteria only from the selected folders

 - “41388 - Foremont Hospital” (only .rvt and .dwg files)

 - “97959 - Cafe Expansion” (all files)

 9. Complete initial sync before rolling out to users

-Depending on the size of folders that are being synchronized this operation could take anywhere from a few mins to days.
-It is recommended that IT administrators wait for the first full sync to be successfully complete before rolling the device out to user groups.
-Onboarding users and having them connect to project Turbo when the initial sync is in progress can cause file conflicts and duplication.
+Since synchronization can take a few minutes to a few days, depending on the size of the folders being synced, it's recommended that IT administrators wait for the first full sync to be successfully completed before rolling the device out to user groups.
+Onboarding users and having them connect to Smart Cache when the initial sync is in progress can cause file conflicts and duplication.

-Egnyte Connect Desktop App is architected to proxy all user requests through Project Turbo if the user belongs to the group that is added to the device and if the user is Turbo connected.
-IT admins are recommended to only add groups of users that are resident in a particular location where the device is deployed.
+Egnyte Desktop App is designed to proxy all user requests through Smart Cache if the user belongs to the group that is added to the device and if the user is Hybrid Connected.
+IT admins are recommended to only add groups of users that are residents in a particular location where the device is deployed.

-For example, Consider 2 remote offices (NY and SFO) with Project Turbo
+For example, consider 2 remote offices (NY and SFO) with Smart Cache.

-It is recommended that the NY Project Turbo only syncs /Shared/Sales and adds users in the sales group while the SFO Project Turbo only syncs /Shared/Marketing and adds users in the marketing group
+Bets practices dictate that the NY Smart Cache only syncs /Shared/Sales and adds users in the sales group while the SFO Smart Cache only syncs /Shared/Marketing and adds users in the marketing group.